Evaluating Language Model Applications for Identifying Solution-Related Content in Issue Report Discussions: Discussion and Implications

+\textbf{Towards Practical and Trustworthy Solution Identification.} While our study demonstrates the feasibility of automated solution identification, further research is needed to better understand how such tools can be used effectively in practice.
+For example, developers may benefit from explanations or rationales accompanying model predictions to help them assess why a comment is identified as solution-related.
+Incorporating explainable AI techniques or evidence-based highlighting within comments could improve transparency and foster developer trust in automated recommendations.
+In addition, user-centered evaluations—such as developer studies or field deployments—would help assess whether these tools meaningfully support debugging, issue resolution, and knowledge reuse in real-world workflows.

+\textbf{Advancing Modeling Techniques.} Finally, there remains significant opportunity to further improve model performance.
 The ensemble of the best models from each type achieves an F1 of 0.737, highlighting both the difficulty of the task and the potential for further advancement.
 Future research could explore more sophisticated ensembles or architectures that jointly leverage the complementary strengths of MLMs, PLMs, and LLMs.
 Another promising avenue is to develop human-in-the-loop systems that combine automated identification with developer validation, enabling users to confirm or refine predictions interactively.
 Such feedback-driven systems could improve performance over time while fostering trust and adoption in real-world development workflows.
-Finally, as large language models continue to evolve, exploring newer architectures and parameter-efficient tuning strategies may enable more accurate and context-aware classification without prohibitive computational costs.